-Consult the curriculum section of this catalog to determine the specific admission requirements of a particular limited enrollment program.
+Consult the curriculum section of this catalog or the limited enrollment website at harpercollege.edu/app/le.shtml to determine the specific admission requirements of a particular limited enrollment program.

 Selection for these programs is determined by the following: Permanent residents of the Harper College district who complete the application process by the program's application deadline will receive preferential consideration in the selection process.
 If, on that deadline date, more completed applications have been received than space available, those students with the highest qualifications will be selected.